johnEdmon44/Todo-list/README.md

 Todo

 - Edit
-- Fix Deleting multiple task in array
 - Sort
+- add style when task is finished